-Join Ben Long for an in-depth discussion in this video Monitor brightness, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Monitor brightness, part of Nikon D5100 Essential Training.

 Your D5100 has this wonderful nice big LCD screen on the back.…If you're in bright sunlight though, you may find it's a little difficult to see.…Fortunately, you can brighten the screen by going down here to the setup menu…and choosing Monitor brightness.…I've got six levels of brightness, from minus three to plus three.…This is a default setting.
 And this gray ramp is here to help me understand…what's going to happen as I brighten or darken the screen.…If I dial in some brightness, I can see that my darker tones, my blacks, have gone…to a very, very dark gray rather than true black.…